Crossfields Institute International is the Higher Education arm of Crossfields Institute.

 The study options for this course are:

-- Postgraduate Diploma (Hochschulzertifikat) in Researching Agroecology (2 years)
+- Postgraduate Certificate (Hochschulzertifikat) in Researching Agroecology (2 years)

-- The Diploma consists of 6 modules delivered online through our Virtual Learning Environment and through optional annual intensives.
+- The Certificate consists of 6 modules delivered online through our Virtual Learning Environment and through optional annual intensives.

 - The structure of the course enables you to stay within your own context (community, place of residence etc.) while joining an international community of practice and fellow students.
 We refer to this approach to study as situated research.

-- MA in Philosophy and Social Innovation following on from the Postgraduate Diploma pathway above (1 additional year – dissertation)
+- MA in Philosophy and Social Innovation following on from the Postgraduate Certificate pathway above (1 additional year – dissertation)

 - The MA component involves undertaking a research project, submitting a dissertation and completing 3 small core modules: Consciousness Studies, Social Research Methods, Ethics.